networq/website/getStartedSystem/Windows/windows10.md

 ### 3) Install composer

 Download Composer as an [executable](https://getcomposer.org/doc/00-intro.md).
-Run the exe to install.
+Run the .exe to install.

 ## Run some checks
 It is a good idea to check that your setup attempts are working.